2018 | Polymorphous audiovisual work in three variations

 The work is presented in three variations for different environments:

 The Unfolding (in linear time)

 The Unfolding (in finite space)

-– Installation version.
+– Cinematic installation in a darkened space.
 HD projection with stereo/surround sound.
 Duration undetermined.
 Image and sound consist of asynchronous overlapping elements slowly morphing over time.

 The Unfolding (emergent)

 – Live audiovisual performance.
 HD projection, stereo/surround sound.
 Duration variable.
-Image and sound manipulated in real time.
+Sound and image manipulated in real time.

 Although based on the same source material and superficially similar to each other, the different variations suggest they are mere fragments of something that cannot be represented adequately within the constraints of time and space.